tdechaize/tools_tde/How config TDM MinGW32 MinGW64 into CodeBlocks.md

    return 0;
 }

+### PS2 : use of TDM MinGW32/MinGW64 directly on command line (just to illustrate)

-PS2 : You can also use compiler GCC of MinGW64 issued of TDM in command console on Windows (CMD.EXE) with next instructions :
+You can also use compiler GCC of MinGW64 issued of TDM in command console on Windows (CMD.EXE) with next instructions :

 set PATHSAV=%PATH%
 set PATH=C:\TDM-GCC-64\bin;%PATH%